ssinglewood/circadian/README.md

  * Active audio playback
  * CPU usage below specified threshold
  * Blacklisted processes
+ * CUDA compute tasks running on an Nvidia GPU

 When all of its heuristics determine that your system has been idle for long enough, Circadian will execute a command.
 This is typically a simple power suspend, but it can be configured to any desired action.